fabriceyhc/nc_diversity_attacks/README.md

 jupyter notebook
 ```

-The correlations were extracted into Google Sheets for formatting purposes.
+Lastly, the correlations were extracted into Google Sheets (`pearson_vs_spearman_correlations.pdf`) for formatting purposes.